COVID-19: NO ONE LEFT BEHIND

 So far we’ve achieved:

-✅ Saving the Abbotsford Centrelink: When the Federal Government tried to shut down the Abbotsford Centrelink last year with just a few days’ notice in the middle of the crisis, we campaigned hard alongside the community to ensure continued access to a physical service within the electorate.
+✅ Saving the Abbotsford Centrelink: When the Federal Government tried to shut down the Abbotsford Centrelink in 2020 with just a few days’ notice in the middle of the crisis, we campaigned hard alongside the community to ensure continued access to a physical service within the electorate.

 ✅ Introduction of JobKeeper to help save jobs and livelihoods: The Greens were the first in Parliament to call for a form of wage or job guarantee.
 The Greens were opposed to Scott Morrison cutting JobKeeper and believe it’s vital that support is maintained, especially for the sectors and regions hardest hit, like Melbourne and the tourism sector.